 Financial help for private renters

-If you can’t pay your rent this month, or if you’re already in arrears, there is help available, but you need to act fast.
+If you can’t pay your rent this month, or if you’re already in arrears, your first step is to check out Ask Izzy.

 Australia is in the midst of a housing crisis, with the cost and availability of property pushing millions of renters to their limits.
 If you’re struggling to afford the roof over your head, holding on to your home is your number one priority, but you might need help to make that happen.

 Whether you’ve lost your job or been unable to work, been hit with a rent increase or unexpected medical bills, you are one of many people facing this very situation.
 Importantly, the professionals who work in this field understand just how easy it is for things to go wrong, and how hard it can be to dig your way out.
 Don’t be afraid to reach out for help.

 It’s important to make decisions based on your individual circumstances.
 If your main source of income is Centrelink, a Financial Counsellor might be best placed to help.